Phase-type mixture-of-experts regression for loss severities: Numerical examples

-which, according to the lower panel of Figure \ref{hist_full_data}, are both very reasonable estimates.
-For the log-normal specification, $\hat\xi=0$ is too light.
-Further evidence of improvement of fit is given in the left panel of Figure \ref{pp_plots}, where the PP-plots of the PH-MoE models align very closely with the diagonal.
-The right panel of the same figure shows how the intensity functions $\lambda$ behave, which may be considered as an infinitesimal ``environment" time change of the underlying phase-type distribution.
+{ Note that all the five states in both cases communicate, then the resulting tail indices for the PH-MoE models are given by } which, according to the lower panel of Figure \ref{hist_full_data}, are both very reasonable estimates. { Further evidence of the quality of the estimation is given in Figure~\ref{residuals}, where we observe that the empirical distribution function of the residuals of PH-MoE models (computed as described in Section~\ref{sec:goodness}) align closely with the distribution function of a standard exponential.
+This is further supported by applying Kolmogorov-Smirnov tests, for which we obtain a p-value of $0.8717$ for the PH-MoE and $0.8401$ for the semi-composite PH-MoE.
+Figure~\ref{intensities} shows how the intensity functions $\lambda$ behave, which may be considered as an infinitesimal ``environment" time change of the underlying phase-type distribution.
 Another possible extension of our model is to make these transformations dependent on $\bfX$.